 - What are you most proud of today?

 - What do you think would be useful for me to know for our next session?

 Ask your questions through online sessions with your client.
 It is proven that online coaching businesses nowadays are a lot more scalable.
 Why is that so?
 Well;

-- First of all, you get access to international audiences t=from all over the world.
+- First, you get access to international audiences from all over the world.

 - Secondly, people prefer online learning due to its flexibility

 - Third, it saves time, energy, and resources